They look gorgeous, a feast to the eyes. You can’t help but wonder if they would taste delicious but are these edible flowers for cakes?

 7. Hibiscus

 Hibiscus is considered quite popular in the world of edible flowers for cakes.
-The petals of hibiscus look attractive and have a sour mild citrus flavor.
+The hibiscus petals look attractive and have a sour, mild citrus flavor.

 Hibiscus flowers are usually used in medicine, culinary arts, and aesthetics.
 Because of the exotic feeling these flowers evoke, they look amazing when used to decorate cakes.

-As they draw you in with your eyes, you could also stop and taste them with your mouth.
+As they draw you in with their eyes, you could also stop and taste them with your mouth.
 Hibiscus is slightly sweet and tastes like a berry.
-They also come in various colors and species.
+It also comes in various colors and species.

 8. Dahlias

 Dahlias are also another edible flower used to decorate cakes.
-The flowers also come in various shapes, flavors, and colors and last a long time.
+The flowers also come in various shapes, flavors, and colors and last long.

 Dahlias give a stunning statement when used in cake decoration.
 The flowers taste like spicy apples mixed in chestnut water with a slight carrot flavor.